JanneMattila/www/docs/_posts/2025/09/2025-09-21-automated-order-processing.markdown

 </div></body></html>
 ```

-Oh boy, that's a lot of HTML tags and metadata!
-We need to clean this up to get the actual content of the email.
+Oh boy, that's a lot of HTML tags!
+We need to clean this up to get the relevant content from the email.

-Before we do that, let's also process any potential order details from attachments:
+Before we do that, let's also process any potential orders from attachments:

 {% include imageEmbed.html imagesize="50%" link="/assets/posts/2025/09/21/automated-order-processing/la2.png" %}

-In this step we process one attachment at a time.
-For now, we'll simplify things and plan to only process Excel files
+In this step we process one attachment at a time using Azure Functions.
+We'll simplify this step and plan to only process Excel files
 with [MarkItDown](https://github.com/microsoft/markitdown).
 It is such a powerful library that it can convert many different formats into markdown format.
 Here's the full code of our Azure Function that uses MarkItDown to convert the attachment content into markdown format: